protmaks/AzureGlobal2026Krakow/README.md

 Materials for workshop that happend 16.04.2026 in Krakow under Global Azure 2026 by [Dominik Skowron](https://www.linkedin.com/in/dominikskowron007/) & [Damian Maczuga](https://www.linkedin.com/in/damianmaczuga/) & [Paweł Chylak](https://www.linkedin.com/in/pawel-chylak/)

 ![logo](./logo.png)
-Participants learned how to set up a fully automated, secure CI/CD pipeline for deploying a Flask web application to Azure using **GitHub Actions** and **passwordless authentication via Federated Identity**.
+Participants learned how to set up a fully automated, secure CI/CD pipeline for deploying a web application to Azure using **GitHub Actions** and **passwordless authentication via Federated Identity**.

 ## Key Topics Covered
 - Creating and configuring a GitHub repository